Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 #### DataGrid Select Column Data Binding

 The DataGridSelectColumn will now enable you to provide new parameters so you can quickly render a select structure.
-Similarly to how a regular SelectList works, you can define new parameters, Data, ValueField, and TextField that will help to danamically bind the underline select element.
+Similarly to how a regular SelectList works, you can define new parameters, **Data**, **ValueField**, and **TextField** that will help to danamically bind the underline select element.

 Please visit, DataGridSelectColumn docs to find a new example showcasing this feature.